Taking a Side-Effect Free, Holistic Approach to Common Health Issues

-- Lowering inflammation: Studies have shown over and over that chronic inflammation in the body can lead to all kinds of health issues, including chronic pain.
-Addressing the symptoms of pain feels urgent, but addressing the root causes that contribute to the pain is even more important.
+- Lowering inflammation: Studies have shown again and again that chronic inflammation in the body can lead to all kinds of health issues, including chronic pain.
+Addressing the symptoms of pain feels urgent, but addressing the root cause that contributes to the pain is even more important.
 To lower the inflammatory load on your body naturally, there are several steps you can take.
 An anti-inflammatory diet is a crucial step.
 Eliminate inflammatory foods like processed foods, trans fats, refined sugars, and replace them with antioxidant rich foods like dark, leafy greens, lean proteins, fruits, nuts, and seeds.
 Next, make sure you support your diet with clean supplementation like Curcumin, which lowers inflammation, and fights free radicals and oxidative stress.
 Make sure to take time every day to practice stress reduction techniques, since stress is a major contributor to chronic pain, and take steps to ensure you’re getting good, quality sleep each night.
 Finally, make sure you’re exercising or moving your body in some way on a daily basis.
-All of these may seem simple, but over time you’ll find that you feel better, your pain decreases, and your overall health will improve.
+All of these may seem simple, but over time you’ll find that you feel better, your pain decreases, and your overall health can improve.

 Alternative Treatment Options for Immunity

 - Move Your Body: Staying physically active can be a great way to keep your immune system strong, and a great way to help maintain a healthy weight, another important part of building a strong immune system.
-Try to do some form of exercise each day, even if it’s just a 20-minute walk, your immune system will thank you for it.
+Try to do some form of exercise each day, even if it’s just a 20-minute walk.
+Your immune system will thank you for it.

-- Vitamin D: Studies have found that vitamin D deficiencies are linked to an increased susceptibility to infections as well as increased autoimmunity.
+- Vitamin D: Studies have found that vitamin D deficiencies are linked to an increased susceptibility to infections as well as increased autoimmune issues.
 Vitamin D influences approximately 3,000 of your genes and plays a major role in immune response.
 To boost your immune system, make sure you’re taking a clean, plant-based Vitamin D3 supplement that includes vitamin K2.
 Vitamin K2 is crucial for making sure the vitamin D works properly in your body.